WolframRhodium/VapourSynth-BilateralGPU/README.md

 - sigma_color: (Default: 1.0)
     Filter sigma in the color space.
 	Use an array to assign it for each plane, otherwise the same sigma_color is used for all the planes.
-	If the sample type of the input clip is integer, this will be normalized internally so that for different bit depths, the same values get similar results.
+	It will be normalized internally, so that for clips with different bit depths, the same values get similar results.

 - planes:
     An array to specify which planes to process.